Sai-Roopesh/novel-summarizer/readme.md

 The backend will be available at http://localhost:8000 and the frontend at http://localhost:3000.

 Upload PDFs via the UI then ask questions about their content.
+The server processes each PDF in a background task.
+Extracted text chunks are saved to a local SQLite database (`db.sqlite3`) before embeddings are stored in Chroma.